Lum v. Rice: Legal background

 In the 1885 case Tape v.
 Hurley, California's Supreme Court held that a Chinese student's exclusion from a San Francisco public school was unconstitutional; the state responded by allowing the establishment of segregated schools.

 Two years earlier, in the Civil Rights Cases, the Court had held that the Thirteenth and Fourteenth Amendments to the Constitution, both passed in the years after the war, only barred racial discrimination by the government, not private parties.
 In 1896's Plessy v.
-Ferguson, which went further and upheld the constitutionality of laws that mandated segregation in private facilities open to the public such as rail transport, Justice John Marshall Harlan, the sole dissenter as he had been in the Civil Rights Cases, noted the dissonance between the legal treatment of Blacks and Chinese:
+Ferguson, a case which upheld the constitutionality of laws that mandated segregation in railway coaches, the Court had noted the history of segregated schools in the United States as a justification for its decision.